Medical Debt Consolidation: 4 Ways to Consolidate Unpaid Medical Bills

 If you don’t pay your medical bills and don’t take any of the steps above, your debts will likely be sent to collections.
 Nitzsche recommends doing everything you can to keep your debt with the original biller — once collections agencies are involved, options for negotiating are limited.

 There are several things to consider before you pay off medical debt in collections, especially if paying is a hardship.
 For example, if the debt is close to seven years old — which is how long negative marks stay on your credit report — settling it may not provide many benefits to your score.
 Similarly, if the statute of limitations on your debt has expired, it may help your score to pay it off, but you aren’t legally obligated to.
 If you want to tackle collections debt, start with the newest accounts first since they will be on your credit report the longest.
+If your debts have already made their way to collections, make sure to protect yourself from unfair debt collection practices.

 The bottom line